-Software Law Essentials – Dealing with BSA audits involving CNC Mastercam products or Ansys Demand Letters
+Software Infringement Defense Law Firm – We handle BSA audits involving CNC Mastercam products and Federal Court lawsuits alleging piracy or unlicensed installations.

 CNC makes many different software products and they have been around for a while now.
 According to Wikipedia: